Philosophy of Humor

 The nonpractical attitude in humor would not be beneficial, of course, if I were in imminent danger.
 If instead of ketchup, I spilled sulfuric acid on my shirt, the Here/Now/Me/Practical narrow focus of fear would be preferable to the disengaged, playful attitude of humor.
 When immediate action is called for, humor is no substitute.
 But in many situations where our expectations are violated, no action would help.
 In the Poetics (5, 1449a) Aristotle said that what is funny is “a mistake or unseemliness that is not painful or destructive.”
 But people have joked about problems as grave as their own impending death.
 As he approached the gallows, Thomas More asked the executioner, “Could you help me up.
 I’ll be able to get down by myself.”
 On his deathbed, the story goes, Oscar Wilde said: “This wallpaper is atrocious.
 One of us has to go.”

 Not only does such joking foster rationality and provide pleasure, but it reduces or eliminates the combination of fear and/or anger called “stress,” which is at epidemic levels in the industrialized world.
 In fear and anger, chemicals such as epinephrine, norepinephrine, and cortisol are released into the blood, causing an increase in muscle tension, heart rate, and blood pressure, and a suppression of the immune system.
 Those physiological changes evolved in earlier mammals as a way to energize them to fight or flee, and in early humans, they were usually responses to physical dangers such as predators or enemies.
 Today, however, our bodies and brains react in the same way to problems that are not physically threatening, such as overbearing bosses and work deadlines.
 The increased muscle tension, the spike in blood pressure, and other changes in stress not only do not help us with such problems, but cause new ones such as headaches, heart attacks, and cancer.
 When in potentially stressful situations we shift to the play mode of humor, our heart rate, blood pressure, and muscle tension decrease, as do levels of epinephrine, norepinephrine, and cortisol.
-Laughter also increases pain tolerance and boosts the activity of the immune system, which stress suppresses (Morreall 1997, ch.
+Laughter also increases pain tolerance and boosts the activity of the immune system, which stress suppresses (Martin et al. 1993; Morreall 1997, ch.
 4; Morreall 2016, ch.
 5–6).

 A century ago, when psychologists still talked like philosophers, an editorial in the American Journal of Psychology (October 1907) said of humor that “Perhaps its largest function is to detach us from our world of good and evil, of loss and gain, and to enable us to see it in proper perspective.
 It frees us from vanity, on the one hand, and from pessimism, on the other, by keeping us larger than what we do, and greater than what can happen to us.”